Pithikos/bootchain/README.md

 The below variables are visible from all bootstraps.

 ````
-TARGET             The name of the file that was given to bootchain.

-                   For example if you run ./bootchain a/b/c/script then
-                   the TARGET would be 'script'

-TARGET_PATH        The path to the target file relative to bootchain.
+TARGET             Relative path to the target file from the bootstrap.

-                   For example if you run ./bootchain a/b/c/script then
-                   the TARGET_PATH would be 'a/b/c/script'
+TARGET_PATH        Path of the target without the target file.

+TARGET_FILE        The name of the target file.

 RETURN_VALUE       Every bootstrap after the bootstrap_wait function
                    gets this variable.
 To change this variable you simply